 - Go one step beyond when the markings are tack sharp and then turn one step back.

 - Mark the camera body and the diopter adjustment dial.
-I use a small dot made by white nail-polish.
+I use a small dot made by white nail-polish (both on the dial and the camera body).
 This helps me quickly align the adjustment in the field if I accidentally knock it off.

 (Diopter dial on Nikon Df – turn it from “+” setting towards “-” and observe the markings in the viewfinder.
 Depending on your camera the +/- dial may indicate different range of corrections)